forwards/website_source/content/about.md

 [Emily Dodwell](https://www.linkedin.com/in/emilymdodwell/) - **Administrator**.
 Emily is a Data Scientist and R enthusiast in the Big Data Research Statistics Department at AT&T Labs, as well as an active member of the New York City R community.

-Gina Griffin - **'Community' team leader**.
-Gina is a Social Worker and a trauma therapist.
-She now works with data related to research and program evaluation in R. [More about Gina](https://github.com/Allyris).
+[Tania Allard](https://www.linkedin.com/in/taniasanchezmonroy/) - **'Community' team leader**.
+Tania works as a Research Software Engineer and works on data and research software projects across a number of disciplines.
+She shares her passion for R through classes and R users groups.
+[More about Tania](https://bitsandchips.me/).

 [Kevin O'Brien](https://ie.linkedin.com/in/kobriendublin) - **'Community' team leader**.
 Kevin is a freelance statistical consultant and university teacher as well as the main organizer of Dublin R User Group with strong links to other data science user groups in Ireland and beyond.[More about Kevin](https://www.codinggrace.com/).

 [Julie Josse](https://www.linkedin.com/in/julie-josse-4886a2140/) - **'Conference' team leader**.
 Julie is a professor of statistics at École Polytechnique in France and promotes her passion of R through R classes and statistical teaching.
 [More about Julie](http://juliejosse.com/).

 [Jenny Bryan](https://twitter.com/JennyBryan) - **'On-ramps' team Leader**.
 Jenny works as a developer for RStudio(https://www.rstudio.com) and is Assoc Professor (on leave) at the University of British Columbia.
-She's member of the R Foundation and rOpenSci.[More about Jenny ](https://www.stat.ubc.ca/~jenny/).
+She's member of the R Foundation and rOpenSci.
+[More about Jenny](https://www.stat.ubc.ca/~jenny/).

 [Michael Lawrence](https://www.linkedin.com/in/michael-lawrence-74a9b482/) - **'On-ramps' team leader**.
 Michael is a Computational Biologist at Genentech and a member of R Foundation, R Core and Bioconductor Core.

-[Tracy Shen](https://www.linkedin.com/in/jiatracyshen/) - **'Social Media' team leader**.
-Tracy is a Data Analyst at AccuWeather, Inc and holds the Data Science Specialization Certificate in R by Johns Hopkins University.
-[More about Tracy](https://github.com/tbs08).
+[Augustina Ragwitz] - **'Social Media' team leader**.

 [David Smith](https://www.linkedin.com/in/dmsmith/) - **'Social Media' team leader**.
 David is a Cloud Developer Advocate at Microsoft, director of the R Consortium, and editor of the [Revolutions blog](http://blog.revolutionanalytics.com/).
 [More about David](https://developer.microsoft.com/en-us/advocates/david-smith).

 [Jasmine Dumas](https://www.linkedin.com/in/jasminedumas/) - **'Surveys' team leader**.
 Jasmine is a Data Scientist at Simple and author of the `shinyGEO`, `ttbbeer`, `shinyLP`, and `gramr` packages.
 [More about Jasmine](https://jasdumas.github.io/).

-[Madlene Hamilton](https://www.linkedin.com/in/madlenehamilton/) - **'Surveys' team leader**.
-Madlene is a research scientist and has been working on data projects in the social science and innovation arena for over 20 years.
-[More about Madlene](https://twitter.com/madlenehamilton).
+[Tatjana Kecojevic](https://www.linkedin.com/in/tatjana-kecojevic-803704143/) - **'Surveys' team leader**.
+Tatjana is a statistician, instructor and consultant, of which roles she is responsible for in her company DataTeka.
+She is a founder and co-organiser of R-Ladies Manchester and Belgrade chapters.
+[More about Tatjana](https://tanjakec.github.io/).

-[Carolin Strobl](http://www.psychologie.uzh.ch/en/fachrichtungen/methoden/team/carolinstrobl.html) - **'Survey' team leader**.
-Carolin is a Professor in the Department of Psychology at the University of Zurich, established the [Zurich R Courses](http://www.zhrcourses.uzh.ch/en.html) and co-founded the [Psychoco](https://eeecon.uibk.ac.at/psychoco/courses.html) workshops on psychometric computing.

 [Di Cook](http://dicook.github.io/) - **'Teaching' team leader**.
 Di is a Professor in the Department of Econometrics & Business Statistics at Monash University, a regular mentor on [R Google Summer of Code projects](https://github.com/rstats-gsoc) and was elected to the R Foundation in 2016.

 [Isabella Gollini](https://www.linkedin.com/in/isabellagollini/) - **'Teaching' team leader**.
 Isabella is Assistant Professor in Statistics at University College Dublin and an RLadies mentor.
 [More about Isabella](https://sites.google.com/site/isabellagollini/).

 Jonathan Godfrey - **Disability advisor**.
 Jonathan was the first totally blind person in the world to gain employment as a Lecturer in Statistics (Massey University, NZ).
-[More about Jonathan](https://R-Resources.massey.ac.nz/BrailleR)
+[More about Jonathan](https://R-Resources.massey.ac.nz/BrailleR).

 ## Sub Team Members

+Gina Griffin - **'Community' team member**.
+[More about Gina](https://github.com/Allyris).

 [Joslynn Lee](https://www.linkedin.com/in/joslynnlee/) - **'Community' team member**.